SendGridJP/kintone-sendgrid-plugin/README.md

 ### Mail settings
 1. Enter the From address into the SendGrid plug-in settings.
 2. Select the kintone field for the To.
-The To field should be [Text(single-line)] or the [Link(Type is E-mail address)] field which is prohibited duplicate values for the recipient address.

 ### Template settings
-1. Click the Get a list of Templates button.
-2. Select the default template name.
+1. Select the default template name.

-### Substitution tags settings (Optional)
+### Substitution tags settings and Dynamic template data settings (Optional)
-1. Click the Add Substitution tag button.
+1. Click the [+] button for adding option parameters.
-2. Enter the substitution tag which you want to substitute in the email.
+2. Enter the tag which you want to use in the templates.
-3. Select the kintone field for the substitution tag.
+3. Select the kintone field for the tag.

 ## Requirement
 * SendGrid account.
-* Kintone account.
+* kintone account.
+* Browser
+  * Google Chrome
+  * Mozzila firefox

 ## Development
 1. Cloning the repository to any folder.